Too hot to work? Extreme heat endangers billions of workers

 In Africa, where much of the population works in the informal sector, experts say awareness raising is as important as national plans given the absence of formal protections.

 Krech stressed that the challenge can no longer be dismissed as mere discomfort.
 “What is new is the severity,” he said.
-“Severity means not only more days of heat but also higher temperatures When you see construction workers at 3 pm in Madrid… that is something that needs to change.”
+“Severity means not only more days of heat but also higher temperatures.
+When you see construction workers at 3pm in Madrid… that is something that needs to change.”

-The report also highlights training gaps: “While the treatment for most of these conditions is well known, they are often misdiagnosed or go unrecognized, and this can have serious negative effects on patient health.”
+The report also highlights training gaps.
+“While the treatment for most of these conditions is well known, they are often misdiagnosed or go unrecognised, and this can have serious negative effects on patient health.”

 A global development challenge